HVA-FRC-3824/ScoutinFRC/README.md

-# HVA-FRC-SCOUTING2024
+# HVA-FRC-SCOUTINFRC

-FRC 3824's Scouting App, "ScoutinFRC"

 ## Short Introduction

-This is the repo for the HVA RoHAWKtics Scouting App "ScoutinFRC" A multi-featured scouting app created using Flutter.
+This is the repo for the HVA RoHAWKtics Scouting App "ScoutinFRC"

 ## Features